Cracking Employment Status and Its Types

 Employment Rights of Employee:

 We may call employees workers, but employees have some additional employment rights.
-They have all the rights of workers and their other rights are following:
+They have all the rights of workers and their other rights are the following:

 • Statutory sick pay.